brentonk/ppp-replication/README.md

 Some portions of the analysis are computationally intensive and are designed to be run in parallel.
 You should have access to a computing cluster if you want to replicate the analysis in a reasonable amount of time.

+## Note on Exact Replication

+This analysis involves many layers of computation: multiple imputation of the underlying data, creation of an ensemble of machine learning models on the imputed datasets, predictions from that ensemble, and replications of previous studies using those predictions.

+Our replication code sets seeds in any script where random numbers are drawn, and runs in a Docker environment to ensure identical package versions across machines.
+Nevertheless, because of differences in machine precision and floating point computations across CPUs, the replication code may not produce results *identical* to those in the paper.
+Any differences should be small in magnitude and should not affect any substantive conclusions of the analysis.^[For a primer on floating point computation, see David Goldberg, "What every computer scientist should know about floating-point arithmetic," *ACM Computing Surveys (CSUR)* 23, no. 1 (1991): 5--48.]

 ## R Scripts

 The R scripts should be run in the order they are numbered.
 Some of the scripts should be run multiple times with different command line arguments; these can be run in parallel.
 The file `_all.sh` provides the exact commands to run.

 All scripts should be run at the command line using `Rscript`.
 Some require command line arguments, as specified in the instructions below.

-To ensure exact replication, or if you cannot install the correct version of R and the specified packages on your system, you should use the Docker image, as specified in the instructions above and in `_all.sh`.
+For best results, particularly if you cannot install the correct version of R and the specified packages on your system, you should use the Docker image, as specified in the instructions above and in `_all.sh`.
 When running in Docker, make sure there is a volume that points from the location of the replication files on your system to the directory `/home/kenkelb/pppr` within the container.
 For example, if the files live on your machine in `/Users/yourname/Downloads/pppr`, the command to run the first script is

     docker run --rm -it \
       -v /Users/yourname/Downloads/pppr:/home/kenkelb/pppr \